 - Bits of sand can hide in small cracks on the surface of the scallops, so rinse them thoroughly under cold running water.
 Scallops can release quite a bit of moisture, so pat them dry with paper towels before cooking.

 - Wet-pack scallops are fine, but try to avoid scallops labeled "water added."
-Dry-pack scallops are usually higher quality but might be hard to find.
+Dry-pack scallops are usually of higher quality but might be hard to find.
 The scallops shouldn't look too wet or too dry.
 (Try to stay away from frozen scallops, unless you are aware of their quality.
 Sometimes frozen ones can be harder to brown.)

 - This recipe can also be made with larger sea scallops.
 Slice them into thinner pieces and be sure to remove the small, tough side muscle, if it is present.

 - If you are adhering to a low-carb diet, feel free to skip the flour dusting.
 You can also use a gluten-free flour blend instead of all-purpose flour if you are avoiding gluten.

 - If you would like to add vegetables to the scallops, mushrooms are a good choice.
 Sauté about 1 cup of sliced mushrooms for about 2 minutes before you add the scallops to the pan.